rchaicowski/rommate/README.md

 ### Windows
 1. Download `RomMate.exe` from the [Releases](https://github.com/rchaicowski/rommate/releases) page
-2. Double-click and run — no installation needed
+2. Double-click and run, no installation needed

 > **Note:** Windows may show a "Windows protected your PC" SmartScreen warning, since RomMate isn't code-signed.
 This is expected for open-source apps without a paid certificate.
 Click **"More info" → "Run anyway"** to proceed.
 You can verify your download against the SHA256 checksum listed on the release page.

 ### Linux
 1. Download `RomMate-x86_64.AppImage` from the [Releases](https://github.com/rchaicowski/rommate/releases) page
-2. Double-click and run — no installation needed
+2. Double-click and run, no installation needed

 ### Run from source (developers)
 ```bash